-Designers of energy efficient embedded systems and applications have with STM32 ultra-low-power microcontrollers a rich choice of balance between performance, power, security and cost effectiveness: from the STM8L (8-bit proprietary core) up to the STM32L4 (32-bit Arm® Cortex®-M4) including the STM32L0 (Arm® Cortex®-M0+) and the STM32L1 (Arm® Cortex®-M3).
-The STM32L5 (Arm® Cortex®-M33) with its enhanced security features is the latest addition to this rich portfolio.
+STM32 ultra-low-power microcontrollers offer designers of energy-efficient embedded systems and applications a balance between performance, power, security and cost effectiveness.
+The portfolio includes the STM8L (8-bit proprietary core), the STM32L4 (Arm® Cortex®-M4), the STM32L0 (Arm® Cortex®-M0+) and the STM32L1 (Arm® Cortex®-M3).
+The STM32L5 MCU (Arm® Cortex®-M33) with its enhanced security features is the latest addition to this rich portfolio.

-With the industry’s lowest current variation between 25 and 125 °C, STM8L/STM32L solutions guarantee outstandingly low current consumption at elevated temperatures.
-The MCUs reach the industry's lowest power consumption of 170 nA in lowest power mode with SRAM retention.
-Wake-up times have also been taken into consideration and are as low as 3.5 μs from Stop mode.
+Achieving the industry’s lowest current variation (25 to 125 °C), STM8L/STM32L solutions guarantee outstanding low-current consumption at high temperatures.
+STM32L1 MCUs also feature the industry's lowest power consumption of 170 nA in low-power mode with SRAM retention.
+Wake-up times are as low as 3.5 μs from stop mode.

-The STM32L5 series enhanced security features leverage Arm® Cortex®-M33 and its TrustZone® for Armv8-M. Thanks to this new core and a new ST ART Accelerator™ (supporting now also external memory), the STM32L5 reaches 442 CoreMark.
+The STM32L5 series enhanced security features leverage Arm® Cortex®-M33 and its TrustZone® for Armv8-M. Thanks to this new core and a new ST ART Accelerator™ (also supporting external memory), the STM32L5 reaches an 443 CoreMark.

-The STM32L4+ series extends STM32L4 technology by offering higher performance (120 MHz/409 CoreMark executing from internal Flash memory), larger embedded memories (up to 2 Mbytes of Flash memory and 640 Kbytes of SRAM), and more advanced graphic features with no compromise on its ultra-low power consumption capability.
+The STM32L4+ series extends STM32L4 technology by offering higher performance (120 MHz/409 CoreMark executing from internal Flash memory), larger embedded memories (up to 2 Mbytes of Flash memory and 640 Kbytes of SRAM), and rendering advanced graphics without compromising ultra-low-power consumption.

 The STM32L0 series offers a genuine energy-saving solution for entry-level applications.
-Available in tiny packages down to 14-pin and with a wide range of Flash memory densities from 8 to 192 Kbytes, the STM32L0 combines ultra-low power consumption with a competitive portfolio.
+Available in tiny packages down to 14 pins and with a wide range of Flash memory densities from 8 to 192 Kbytes, the STM32L0 features ultra-low power consumption in a competitive portfolio.

 The STM32L5 is based on Arm® Cortex-M33 and TrustZone® technology combined with STMicroelectronics security implementation.
 On your STM32L562E-DK discovery board, TrustZone is disabled (factory setting) and you can develop as on any other STM32 device.
 This video shows how to enable TrustZone on STM32L562E-DK discovery using STM32CubeProgrammer and create, compile and debug or run a new project with STM32CubeIDE.
 It also shows how to open an example project delivered in STM32CubeL5 MCU Package, modify, compile and debug or run it.
 For further information, you can refer to AN5394 and AN5424 application notes.